samaddmirzaa/london-house-price-prediction/README.md

   told me the gap is structural variance from the heavy-tailed price distribution, not memorization.
 So I kept the stronger original model.

----

 ## What drives the predictions

-SHAP analysis on a 1,000-property sample, in plain terms:
+SHAP analysis on a 1,000-property sample:

-The single biggest driver is **leasehold vs freehold status**, which I didn't expect.
-It makes sense though: in London, tenure is a strong proxy for property type (leasehold ≈ flat, freehold ≈ house) *and* it captures the genuine value of owning the land outright.
+The single biggest driver is leasehold vs freehold status, which is unexpected.
+It makes sense though: in London, tenure is a strong proxy for property type (leasehold = flat, freehold = house) and it shows the importance of owning the land outright.

-After that it's **location, location, location** — postcode district, transport zone, and latitude/longitude.
+After that it's location, location, location: postcode district, transport zone, and latitude/longitude.
 Five of the top eight features are geographic.
 Nothing surprising there, but it's nice to see the model quantify what every estate agent already knows.

-One honest finding: a feature I engineered (`is_central`, a simple central-or- not flag) turned out to be near the bottom of the importance ranking.
-The zone and postcode-district features already captured centrality at finer resolution, making the flag redundant.
+A feature I engineered (`is_central`, a simple central-or- not flag) turned out to be near the bottom of the importance ranking.
+The zone and postcode-district features already captured centrality at finer resolution.
 I left it in because it helps the linear baseline's interpretability, but a leaner model could drop it.
-I'd rather report this honestly than pretend every feature I built was useful.

----

 ## Limitations

-This is the part I'd most want you to read, because knowing what a model *can't* do matters as much as what it can.
+**No Property Size**

-**The big one — no property size.** HM Land Registry records the transaction, not the property.
+HM Land Registry records the transaction, not the property.
 There's no floor area, no bedroom count, no condition, no remaining lease length.
-So a 35m² studio and a 110m² penthouse in the same building, same type, same tenure, get the *same prediction* — the model physically cannot tell them apart.
+So a 35m² studio and a 110m² penthouse in the same building, same type, same tenure, get the same prediction.
+The model physically cannot tell them apart.

 This is the main reason R² caps around 0.61.
-Studies that use this same dataset *with* floor area report R² of 0.85–0.90.
-The ~25-point gap isn't a modelling failure or a tuning problem — it's an information ceiling.
+Studies that use this same dataset with floor area report R² of 0.85–0.90.
+The 25-point gap isn't a modelling failure or a tuning problem it's an information ceiling.
 No algorithm can predict what it can't observe.
-The fix is better *data*, not a better algorithm.
+The fix is better data, not a better algorithm.

-**Other honest caveats:**

-- Coordinates come from postcode centroids (~15 addresses each), so distance-to-station is accurate to roughly ±150m, not to the doorstep.
-- It's trained on 2025 only — it captures the 2025 price structure but has no concept of market trend and shouldn't be used for multi-year forecasting.
+It's trained on 2025 only, it captures the 2025 price structure but has no concept of market trend and shouldn't be used for multi-year forecasting.
-- It's scoped to standard residential sales between £50k and £10M.
+It's scoped to standard residential sales between £50k and £10M.
-  Repossessions, auctions, and ultra-prime property are explicitly out of scope; predicting on them would be extrapolation.
+Repossessions, auctions, and ultra-prime property are explicitly out of scope.
-- It predicts realised *sale price*, which isn't the same as intrinsic market value — a property can sell above or below fair value for all sorts of reasons the model can't see.
+It predicts realised sale price, which isn't the same as intrinsic market value.
+A property can sell above or below fair value for all sorts of reasons the model can't see.

----

-## Future improvements

-In rough order of how much they'd help:
+Improvements can be made by:

-1. **Add property floor area via EPC data.** Energy Performance Certificates are public and include floor area in m².
-This is the single highest-impact improvement — it's the main thing standing between 0.61 and 0.85.
+1. Add property floor area via EPC data.
+Energy Performance Certificates are public and include floor area in m².
+This is the single highest-impact improvement and is a major thing standing between 0.61 and 0.85.
-2. **Hyperparameter tuning**, particularly for XGBoost, which I expect would then overtake Random Forest.
+2. Hyperparameter tuning, particularly for XGBoost, which I expect would then overtake Random Forest.
-3. **An explicit property-type × district interaction feature.**
+3. An explicit property-type × district interaction feature.
-4. **Multi-year data** to let the model learn market trends.
+4. Multi-year data to let the model learn market trends.
-5. A small web app (Streamlit) so the model can actually be used interactively.

----

 ## Reproducing this project